| AGM of Red Bat

 guard and set out on the next 1000 years, or something.
 MG agreed to liaise with PJ to

+make sure that something happens.
 There were several options for the main tour.

 Stuart Hunt had suggested the Lancaster area, which was turned down